Gerald Tindal

 Gerald Tindal, Director of Behavioral Research & Teaching

-Before becoming Emeritus Professor in 2019, Dr. Tindal was the Castle-McIntosh-Knight Professor in the College of Education – University of Oregon.
-He is the Director of Behavioral Research and Teaching (BRT).
-His research focuses on integrating students with disabilities in general education classrooms, curriculum-based measurement for screening students at risk of learning problems, monitoring student progress, and evaluating instructional programs.
+Before becoming Emeritus Professor in 2019, Dr. Tindal was the Castle-McIntosh- Knight Professor in the College of Education – University of Oregon.
+Currently, he is the Director of Behavioral Research and Teaching (BRT) and focuses his research on integrating students with disabilities in general education classrooms, curriculum-based measurement for screening students at risk of learning problems, monitoring student

-Dr. Tindal also conducts research on large scale testing and development of alternate assessments, as well as teacher decision-making on test participation, test accommodations, and extended assessments of basic skills.
-He publishes and reviews articles in many special education journals and has written several book chapters and books on curriculum-based measurement and large-scale testing.
-He teaches courses on assessment systems, data driven decision-making, professional writing, research design, and educational program evaluation.
+on test participation, test accommodations, and extended assessments of basic skills.
+He has written several books on curriculum-based measurement and large-scale testing, scores of book chapters, and published hundreds of papers in the professional literature.
 His research and teaching form the basis for developing digital assessments: easyCBM© (serving 140,000 teachers and one million students across the U.S.), WriteRightNow©, and CBMskills®.